ComPDFKit/compdfkit-pdf-sdk-react-native/API.md

 ### getDefaultConfig

-When you use the `ComPDFKit.openDocument` method to present a PDF file, you need to pass configuration parameters to customize the UI features and PDF view properties. `ComPDFKit` provides default configuration parameters through `ComPDFKit.getDefaultConfig`.
+When using the `ComPDFKit.openDocument` method or the `CPDFReaderView` UI component to display a PDF file, you need to pass configuration parameters to customize the UI features and PDF view properties. `ComPDFKit` provides default configuration parameters through `ComPDFKit.getDefaultConfig`.
 You can retrieve them using the following example:

+---

 ```tsx
 ComPDFKit.getDefaultConfig({})